Compiling SFML with CMake

 install |

-Installs SFML to the path defined in the CMAKE_INSTALL_PREFIX and CMAKE_INSTALL_FRAMEWORK_PREFIX options.
-It copies the
+Installs SFML to the path given by CMAKE_INSTALL_PREFIX and CMAKE_INSTALL_FRAMEWORK_PREFIX .
+It copies over the

-SFML libraries and headers, as well as examples and documentation if the SFML_BUILD_EXAMPLES and SFML_BUILD_DOC options are enabled.
+SFML libraries and headers, as well as examples and documentation if SFML_BUILD_EXAMPLES and SFML_BUILD_DOC are enabled.

-After installing, you get a clean distribution of SFML, just as if you had downloaded the SDK or installed it from the system repositories.
+After installing, you get a clean distribution of SFML, just as if you had downloaded the SDK or installed it from your distribution's package repository.

 |

 If you use an IDE, a target is simply a project.
-To build a target, select the corresponding project and compile it (even "clean" or
+To build a target, select the corresponding project and compile it (even "clean" and

-"install" must be compiled to be executed -- don't be confused by the fact that no source code is actually compiled).
+"install" must be built to be executed -- don't be confused by the fact that no source code is actually compiled).

-If you use a makefile, pass the name of the target to the make command to build this target.
-Examples: "nmake doc", "mingw32-make install",
+If you use a makefile, pass the name of the target to the make command to build the target.
+Examples: "nmake doc

-Now you should have successfully compiled SFML.
+At this point you should have successfully built SFML.
 Congratulations!